Damares Alves

-Damares Regina Alves (born March 11, 1964) is a Brazilian lawyer and evangelical pastor.
+Damares Regina Alves (born March 11, 1964) is a Brazilian lawyer, politician, and evangelical pastor.

 Overview

 Alves was the Minister of Women, Families, and Human Rights during the Presidency of Jair Bolsonaro from 2019 to 2022.
 She is the second female minister appointed to the new government as of December 2018.
 In the 2022 election, Damares was elected Senator for the Federal District.

 Alves defends the prohibition of abortion after rape and in risk pregnancies, women trafficking, supports legislation forcing schools and hospitals to report attempts at suicide, the prohibition of juvenile self-harming and drug consumption, which she said include taking hormone blockers.
 She declared that she is engaged directly in the "preparation of youth for the Fourth Industrial Revolution" and intended to consolidate an agenda between different ministries of the Federal Government capable of integrating programs, policies, projects and initiatives under the same, articulated perspective of impact - modernizing education.